EdJoPaTo/website-stalker-example/sites/com-apple-healthcare-health-records.md

 ### Adding verifiable health records to the Health app. ###

-Users around the world have an option for storing medical records of verifiable immunizations and test results directly in the Health app.
-If a vaccine provider or medical location supports the SMART Health Cards specification, it can allow your patients to download verifiable COVID-19 vaccination or test result records from an online browser or by scanning a QR code, so they can easily access them at any time.
+If a vaccine provider or health system supports the SMART Health Cards specification, it can allow your patients to store verifiable COVID‑19 vaccination or test result records in the Health app.
+Your patients can add these records by downloading a file or scanning a QR code, so they can easily access them at any time.
+Verifiable COVID‑19 vaccination information can also be added as a vaccination card to Wallet.

 ### Complement your patient portal. ###